 The PMA’s Teacher Training Summits provide a forum for delegates to deliberate over issues critical to the future of Pilates education.
-To date, we have held two Summits, in 2009 and 2011.
+To date, we have held three Summits, in 2009, 2011, and 2013.

 In brief, the aims of the 2011 Summit were to:

-The 2013 Summit continues the work begun at the 2011 Summit, specifically the exploration of the components of teacher training programs.
-Our intention is to agree upon a template delineating the minimum essential components required for comprehensive Pilates teacher training.
+The 2013 Summit continued the work begun at the 2011 Summit, specifically the exploration of the components of teacher training programs.
+Our intention was to have delegates agree upon minimum, educational standards for comprehensive Pilates teacher training.

-The Summit investigation involves gathering data from a large number of Pilates schools from around the world (our goal is 100 schools), in order to reveal to the delegates a suggested minimum template for teacher training, as drawn from the data.
-The delegates will review the proposal and make whatever changes they deem appropriate.
-The resultant template will then be shared with the larger Pilates community.
+The 2011 and 2013 Summit investigations involved gathering data from a large number of Pilates schools from around the world in order to reveal to the delegates a suggested minimum template for teacher training, as drawn from the data.
+The 2013 delegates reviewed the proposal, deliberated, and made necessary changes.
+The resultant standards may be viewed here: PMA Recommended Minimum Standards for Comprehensive Pilates Teacher Training

 Summit meetings are exciting and informative events.
 No other organization has undertaken such an industry-wide investigation of teacher training activity, and no other gathering of educators are working to shepherd the Pilates teacher training community forward in this way.

 Please note: the establishment of minimum standards was/is not an attempt at establishing a standardized program; it is an industry's attempt at providing the public with a glimpse of what comprehensive Pilates education should provide, minimally.